kerstin-w/harry-potter-quiz/README.md

 ![Game Page on Mobile](assets/readme/game-page-mobile.jpg "Game Page on Mobile")

 * On the Game Page, the corresponding questions and answers are loaded according to the user's previous selection.
-At the top right, the corresponding house logo is loaded.
+At the top right, the corresponding house logo is loaded.The user can play or pause the audio via the audio icon.

 ![Game Page on Desktop](assets/readme/game-page1-desktop.jpg "Game Page on Desktop")
 ![Game Page on Mobile](assets/readme/game-page1-mobile.jpg "Game Page on Mobile")